-This got me thinking.
-We have brilliant people such as Liklider and Tim Berners lee and generally we think of the Internet and computers as being “partners in crime” but I’m suggesting that the Internet origins are a lot older and at a time before computers.
+We have brilliant people such as Liklider and Tim Berners Lee and generally we think of the Internet and computers as being “partners in crime” but I realised that the “Internet” origins are a lot older and preceded computers.

-I’m thinking about the early days of telegraphy where/when someone had to start laying all the cables from town to town, village to village etc. The logistics are mind boggling, how could anyone come up with a plan to get all these cables laid, underground, overground, under the oceans; magic again seems to be a good word, awesome just doesn’t do it.
+I’m thinking about the early days of telegraphy and it’s main use was probably mainly associated with the railways but someone had to start laying all the “telegraphic” cables from town to town, village to village etc. The logistics are mind boggling, how could anyone come up with a plan to get all these cables laid, underground, overground, under the oceans; magic again seems to be a good word, awesome just doesn’t do it.

 Then telephones starting coming on board, maybe using the same cables as the telegraph but extra ones also.
 In my work as an IT geek, I once had the task of introducing telecoms engineers to smartphones and showing them how to use them and take photos to squirt back to base as part of our “IT in the Field” project.
 I won’t bore you with the details but I had the privilege of seeing for my own eyes what is down those holes in the road where telecoms engineers disappear!
 For years I’ve often thought about that and about all the cables running under ground.
 This particular group of engineers were tasked with removing old cables running underground from Edinburgh to London!
 Imagine that, it was a main trunk cable!
 The old cables were about 3 inches (75mm) in dia and contained a few hundred twisted pairs of cables.
 They were replacing these with Fibreglass cables of maybe 25mm dia that are capable of thousands of connections instead of hundreds.
 When you think about these (old) cables being part of the Infrastructure that makes up the “Internet” and all of the voice and data traffic being squirted down these cables and then you wonder how can they replace the cable without disrupting the data flow.
 Sorry, magic again 🙂